 Create an emulsion:

 Mix together your hydration product (elixirs/mists, hyaluronic acid, etc.) & your preferred oil and/or balm into the palm of your hand until a milky texture forms.
-Yes, simply mix everything together!
-Massage and/or press into skin.
+Once everything is mixed together and massage and/or press into skin.

 Applying products one at a time directly onto the skin: